codevise/state_machine_job/README.md

 `perform_with_result` is now called with the given hash of options as the second parameter.

+### Changing to States With Conditions

+One job result can lead to different states based on a conditional.
+When the job finishes with the given result, the state machine transitions to the first state whose conditional evaluates to true.

+    job SomeJob do
+      on_enter 'running'

+      result :ok, :state => 'special', :if => lambda { |record| record.some_condition? }
+      result :ok, :state => 'other', :if => :other_condition?
+      result :ok, :state => 'done'

+      result :error => 'failed'
+    end

+A conditional can either be a lambda which optionally accepting the record as parameter or a symbol specifying a method to call on the record.

 ### Retrying Jobs after a Delay

 You can tell the state machine to retry a job based on its result: